-Transportation Services provides transportation resources to the campus community, including the providing of parking permits, disability parking assistance, bicycle and pedestrian access, bus route information, U-Car use and carpool support.
-Our ultimate goal is reducing single-occupancy vehicle trips to the UW Bothell/Cascadia Community College campus.
+Commuter Services provides transportation resources to the campus community, including providing of parking permits, disability parking assistance, bicycle and pedestrian access, bus route information, U-Car use and carpool support.
+Our ultimate goal is reducing single-occupancy vehicle trips to the UW Bothell/Cascadia College campus.

-Also, be sure to try out UW Bothell / Cascadia Community College's Commuter Calculator.
-This fun, new tool allows any campus member to see the costs, carbon impact, and health benefits of their individualized commute choice.
-Hop on board, and see how you can make some big impacts by taking easy steps to change your daily commute.
+Also, be sure to try out UW Bothell / Cascadia College's Commuter Calculator.
+This new tool allows any campus member to see the costs, carbon impact, and health benefits of their individualized commute choice.
+See how you can make some big impacts by taking easy steps to change your daily commute.
 Click here to try it out!